 So, you have registered your nonprofit with the Illinois Attorney General, received your federal and/or state tax exemptions (if applicable) from the IRS and the Illinois Department of Revenue, and you’ve begun conducting your charitable activities.
 Inevitably, to retain your nonprofit’s tax-exempt status at both the federal and Illinois level, you need to maintain comprehensive compliance and ensure that you meet all reporting requirements.

 By calling Chicago area CPA and nonprofit attorney James C. Provenza, we can provide comprehensive and experience-backed oversight regarding your annual reporting, making sure that your annual reports are comprehensive, legally satisfactory, and timely.
-For a free, no-obligation consultation with attorney James C. Provenza, call our nonprofit law firm today at (847) 729-3939.
+Call our nonprofit law firm today at (847) 729-3939.

 Annual Filings With the Illinois Secretary of State